Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Evaluation

-We experimentally explore the effectiveness and restrictions of some existing outlier detection and defence for the backdoor attack.
-The detailed implementation of these techniques can be seen in Appendix \ref{sec:backdoor_defence} and \ref{sec:defencebyoutlier}.
+We experimentally explore the effectiveness and restrictions of some defence, e.g. tree pruning, and outlier detection for backdoor knowledge embedding.
+The detailed implementation of these techniques can be seen in Appendix~\ref{sec:backdoor_defence} and Section~\ref{sec:defencebyoutlier}.